 Web browsing is fundamentally visual, so defects in website interactions are visual in nature.
 Consequently, visual testing is the fundamental component of website regression testing.

 Simply put, visual testing consists of comparing how the website looked in a known good state to how it looks now.
-You grab screenshots of every page and interaction feature is compared against known good versions, across all the device types, screen sizes, orientation, platform etc. that your customers use, and differences are highlighted and assessed.
+You grab screenshots of every page and the interaction feature is compared against known good versions, across all the device types, screen sizes, orientation, platform, etc. that your customers use, and differences are highlighted and assessed.

 Visual regression testing is highly effective, as it is inherently tuned for detecting defects that customers immediately notice and therefore have a high customer impact.

 However, it is inherently high-effort.
 Visual regression testing is rarely performed manually, by a human tester – instead, a visual testing tool is used.
 These are regression testing tools that automatically perform these checks at a high rate, producing a test report that can be used to assess and prioritize defects.

 How is regression testing integrated?
 Regression testing doesn’t happen in a vacuum.
 It’s part of wider testing progress, so best practices dictate that it has to be integrated not only within this process but also with your development, deployment, and maintenance processes.

 Website maintenance: Staging and Production environments.
 Since we mentioned customer impact, some of you are probably thinking that if you run your regression testing suite on the same website that your customers see, it might be too late.